baetyl/baetyl/docs/guides/Message-synchronize-with-iothub-through-remote-service.md

 ![View the list of docker containers currently running](../images/guides/remote/docker-ps-after-remote-start.png)

-After Baetyl successfully startup, set the configuration of connection, then establish the connection with the Baetyl-Hub module and subscribe the topic `t2`.
+After Baetyl successfully startup, set the configuration of connection, then establish the connection with the baetyl-hub service and subscribe the topic `t2`.

 ![MQTTBox successfully subscribe the topic t2](../images/guides/remote/mqttbox-sub-t2-success.png)